ggonnella/textformats/manuals/CLI.md

 `--datatype` or `-t` option.
 If the option is not provided, the definition named `default` is used (if it exists).

-A verbose decription of a datatype definition can be output using the tool `tf_spec info` and providing the definition name with the option `--datatype` or `-t` (even for `default`).
+A description of a datatype definition can be output using the tool `tf_spec info` and providing the definition name with the option `--datatype` or `-t` (even for `default`).
+The style of the description is by default `verbose`;
+other styles (`tabular` or `repr`) can be selected using the option `--kind`.

 ## Decoding the string representation of data